Amine-Namouchi/snpToolkit/docs/source/6_The_combine_command.rst

 ======================= ========
 Option                  Description
 ======================= ========
-**--location**          The name of chromosome or plasmid you want to concatenate the SNPs for.
+**--loc**               The name of chromosome or plasmid you want to concatenate the SNPs for.
 This can be found in the last coloumn of the output file of the annotate command
 ======================= ========

 Several options are additional: